-This is a minimalist guide for those wanting to get started with Wing IDE as quickly as possible.
+This is a minimalist guide for getting started quickly with Wing's Python IDE features.
 For a more in-depth introduction, try the Tutorial.

 Set up a Project

 After Wing is running, create a new project from the Project menu.
 Then configure your project with the following steps:

 - Use Add Existing Directory in the Project menu to your sources to the project.
 It's best to constrain this to the directories you are actively working with and let Wing find the libraries you use through the PYTHONPATH.